Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 There are two kinds of justification, S-justification and C-justification, depending on if sense data is justifying a theory or if theories are justifying sense-data.
 But foundherentism takes a special privileged role to sense data (though tbh I think she doesn't use the term 'sense data' so this might be a mischaracterization) because sense data is what upholds something which would otherwise be fully Coherentism, and thus the typical problems of Coherentism which includes that a coherent set of propositions could just be fictional.

 Coherence function on a set of propositions and coherence relations, aswell as 5 optimization algorithms that try to maximize which propositions to put in a set to maximize coherence.
 Including a formalism of Haacks work

+Putnam is utterly wrong.
+We have predictive world models of VR games.
+It can be the same in the world.
+A tree having properties $P_1,...P_n$ can be true in a virtual world just as well, with the added property of $P_{n+1}=$ "is digital".
+The causal theory of knowledge is weird anyways, and not what we're constructing anyways.